Finisterre - A Positive Impact Business

 A safe, clean and hygienic environment should be provided, taking into account the specific hazards of the industry.
 Adequate steps should be taken to prevent accidents and injury to health at work.
 Workers should receive regular and recorded health and safety training.
 All workers should have access to clean toilet facilities and drinking water.
 Where provided accommodation should be clean, safe, and meet the basic needs of workers.
 A senior manager should be appointed as the Health and Safety representative for the company.

-9. Whistleblowing
+10. Whistleblowing

 We require our suppliers to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace, and to ensure that whistle blowers do not suffer any detrimental treatment as a result of raising a genuine concern.
 If you would like support in setting up a whistleblowing policy and system, please get in touch to see how we can help.

-10. Environment
+11. Environment

-We take the environmental impact of our operations very seriously, and work hard to minimise our impacts as far as possible.
+We take the environmental impact of our operations very seriously and work hard to minimise our impacts as far as possible.
 As a minimum, we expect all suppliers to comply with local and national environmental legislation.
 We also set targets and commitments on our key environmental impacts.
 Suppliers must support us to achieve those targets by tracking their energy consumption and completing an Impact Tracker on an annual basis.

 All hazardous and non-hazardous chemical emissions must be tracked throughout the supply chain.
 How chemicals are disposed of must be documented and reports must be available for inspection.

-11. Anti-Slavery and Trafficking
+12. Anti-Slavery and Trafficking

 We are committed to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
-All suppliers must comply with our Anti-Slavery and Trafficking Policy.
+All suppliers my comply with our Anti-Slavery and Trafficking Policy.